needle-tools/animation-utils/README.md

 ## Features
-- Replace missing clips via DragDrop
+- Replace missing (or existing) AnimationClip bindings via DragDrop

 Please [**see to the package readme**](./package) for more information 😊